javier-maroto/optML_miniproject/README.md

   - 1e-02 current, add several others
   - make trajectory comparison on one plot with the same starting point
 - [ ] Explore the solution of transposed angles and check why it never converges to optimum (therefore we need a flip)
+- [ ] Clean-up the code and notebooks with quick overview of performance, leave only the neccessary ones

 # Misc theory
 - Z-Y-Z rotations: explain what each angle means